olimorri/react-express-mongoose-todo/README.md

 export functions that we want to use in the routing logic.

-Remember that with koa we use ctx as the args and check if functions need to be async await - especially if referencing a database.
+Remember that with express we use (req,res) as the args.
+These functions need to be async await.

+## Create router.js

+Import express and use .Router().
+Import controllers using spread.

+Sort out routing logic and end of URL.
+Export router.

+## index.js

+import mongoose, make sure router is imported and declared.

+Add mongoose connect within the app.listen and use a console.log to show you're connected.